TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Select.rst

 f:form.select
 =============

-This ViewHelper enables you to create a SELECT element for an HTML form.
+This ViewHelper enables you to create a <select> dropdown list for the use with a HTML form.

 Properties
 ----------